actions-marketplace-validations/hdmsantander_git-log-analyzer-action/README.md

 Starting date to analyze git log from, format is: yyyy-mm-dd.

-### end date

-Ending date of the git log analysis, format is: yyyy-mm-dd.

 ### min cochanges

 Minimum number of cochanges to report in coupling analysis.
 Defaults to zero.